gombeh/hotel_management_system/README.md

-# Reservation & Admin System – Demo Note
+# Reservation & Admin System – Mvp Note

 This is a simple demo of a food reservation & admin system.